discordx-ts/discordx/docs/src/decorators/slash.md

 ```

 ::: danger
-The Slash commands take time to be globaly applied on Discord's server

-**Global** slash commands take time to propagate on discord servers, we recommended to develop on a test server with the **guild** specific mode
+**Global** slash commands take time to propagate on discord servers, we recommend to develop on a test server with the **Guild** specific mode

 ```ts
 const client = new Client({